landoscar/landoscar/README.md

 &emsp; I rarely WILL Rp ships with you, As i do not very much enjoy ship rps .
 Nor do i like forced ship rps , They make me uncomfy.

-&emsp;&emsp; I AM A TAKEN WOMAN , I LOVE MY GIRLFRIEND .
-DO NOT SHIP ME WITH MY FRIENDS , IM UNCOMFY WITH BEING SHIPPED .

 &emsp;&emsp; I tend to go distant towards friends, Close or not.
 I struggle now with long term friendships and just in general, It is nothing against any of my friends, I just go silent and distant to avoid being hurt.
 Along with having trust issues.

 &emsp; I am mainly snappy some of the time when i am tired , Pissed off entirely or just not having it with people being complete asses.
 I take responsibility for what i say , And do not mean to overwhelm anyone .
 Im on medication for Emotional Dysregulation.